IamJayPrakash/K6-Commander/README.md

 ## ⚙️ Configuration

 The primary configuration is handled within `docker-compose.yml` and the Next.js application itself.
-There is no need for a `.env` file for basic operation.
+You must create a `.env` file for the `GEMINI_API_KEY`.

 ### k6 Script Environment Variables